 Creative Team Accessibility Training Materials

 I used this briefing deck to familiarize our team with thinking about accessibility guidelines from an empathic design point of view.

 I feel that if designers can understand how people with different disabilities use adaptive tools to access what we design, then we can better understand the impact our decisions have on the experience of people with disabilities.
 By understanding this experience, we can come up with better solutions for compliance than if we simply followed guidelines without context.

 As a companion to this deck, I created an audit matrix to help us track our compliance with guidelines.
-Each creative teams is responsible for auditing their work for compliance to different guidelines, which are indicated in the matrix.
+Each creative role is responsible for auditing their work for compliance to different guidelines, which are indicated in tabs in the matrix.